-“Hamilton” is coming to Columbus in early 2019!
+“Hamilton” is here in Columbus!
 If you are determined to make sure you get tickets, you’ll have to purchase through resellers – we suggest only buying Verified resale tickets through Ticketmaster to avoid any issues.
 But tickets are going for nearly $200+, so it’s going to be pricey that way!

 You still have a chance to get cheap Hamilton tickets – yes, cheap!
 You can try to get $10 Hamilton tickets for the Columbus performance via lottery system!
 Read below for details.